2kool2/accessible-popup/README.md

 <ul>
   <li>This method neither raises or lowers accessibility barriers caused by the <code>iframe</code> content.</li>
-  <li>Be absolutely certain the <code>iframe</code> doesn't trap the keyboard.</li>
+  <li><b>Be absolutely certain the <code>iframe</code> doesn't trap the keyboard.</b></li>
 </ul>

 <h2>Current status</h2>

-14/08/2016 - In cross-browser, cross-platform and cross-device testing.<br>To be followed with full access testing by <a href="http://www.digitalaccessibilitycentre.org/">Digital Accessibility Centre</a>.
+14/08/2016 - In cross-browser, cross-platform and cross-device testing.
+To be followed with full access testing by <a href="http://www.digitalaccessibilitycentre.org/">Digital Accessibility Centre</a>.

 Currently resolving modal width & height for pop-up images.
 Video doesn't pause / stop on modal close.
 Investigating&hellip;
-In the meantime use this instead:
+In the meantime, for video, use this instead:
-  <a href="http://codepen.io/2kool2/pen/dXEwEd">Button to embed video iframe (v2)</a>.
+  <a href="http://codepen.io/2kool2/pen/dXEwEd">Embed video iframe</a>.